 Some founts do have the built in base but not the summertime base.
 By including the summertime base, you dont have the wear and tear on your winter base during the summer months.
 Extending the life of your fount.

 The last option that we have here at Strombergs is this Small Fount Heater lightbulb model.
 This is based on an older design but still works great.
 This unit uses a 100-watt lightbulb to heat the waterer to keep it free of ice.
 Now if your weather is not as extreme or is more extreme you may want to use a higher or lower wattage bulb.
 Since this is an enclosed unit it is a much safer alternative to just using a 250 Watt light bulb.

 These can be popular where space is a factor and is also popular with people raising pigeons.
 Maybe you have a small coop or loft and this smaller unit would work great in your space.

 Now there are a couple of cons that we should discuss with this style.
 The first is that lightbulbs do burn out.
 So you will want to keep a close eye on this style of heater to make sure it is always operating properly.
 They also do not have a thermostat so they will run continuously for the winter.
-However, we do have a temperature controlled outlet that can help with that issue.

 You will notice that we did not mention automatic watering.
 This is because it is very difficult to operate an automatic watering system during the winter time.
 Usually if you need to run automatic watering systems during the winter time you would need to heat your entire coop.
 This is becasue all of the connections between each of the watering cups or nipples would need to be kept above freezing which can be difficult.
 Also you would need a source for your water which is above freezing.
 In Minesota that would mean that we would have to have an pipe buried at 8 feet below the ground.
 For many of people raising poultry these obstacles are big enough where they do not want to try automatic waterers but instead use the options presented above.